AlexandreMasse/blackout/README.md

 ### Client / Server

-> Optional : If you want to run client and server with one command follow this step
+> Optional : If you want to run client and server with one command follow these steps

 1. Go to `/` folder